306: Time of the Apes

-Paraphrase of a jingle associated with the Northwestern National Bank Weatherball in downtown Minneapolis.
+A parody of a jingle for the Northwestern National Bank Weatherball in downtown Minneapolis.
 From 1949 to 1982, the illuminated Weatherball used a color code to indicate the next day’s weather forecast.

 Sounds like Johnny One Note on his Emenee Magic Key organ.

 “Johnny One Note” is a song from the 1932 Rodgers and Hart musical Babes in Arms.
-During the 1950s and 1960s, Emenee Industries produced a variety of toy instruments, including several miniature chord organs.
+Emenee Industries made toy musical instruments, especially organs, in the late ‘60s.

 Hello. –Hello. –Hey, where’s the other guy?